SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/Dataframe-Coversion-API-Misused.md

 title: "Dataframe Coversion API Misused"
 disableShare: true
 # ShowReadingTime: true
-tags:
+tags: ["api-specific", "data preparation", "consistency"]
 weight: 14
 ---

 ### Description

-When converting DataFrame to NumPy array, it is better to use \textit{df.to\_numpy()} than \textit{df.values()}.
-As noted in \ref{grey:so_df_conversion}, \textit{df.values()} has inconsistency problem.
-With \textit{.values} it is unclear whether the returned value would be the actual array, some transformation of it, or one of the Pandas custom arrays.
-However, \textit{.values} is not deprecated yet.
-Although the library developers note it as a warning in the documentation, it does not log a warning or error when compiling if we use \textit{.value}.
+When converting DataFrame to NumPy array, it is better to use `df.to\_numpy()` than `df.values()`.
+As noted in a post, `df.values()` has inconsistency problem.
+With `.values` it is unclear whether the returned value would be the actual array, some transformation of it, or one of the Pandas custom arrays.
+However, `.values` is not deprecated yet.
+Although the library developers note it as a warning in the documentation, it does not log a warning or error when compiling if we use `.value`.

 ### Type